Nursing (Mental Health) - Msc

 Course summary

-If you're a highly motivated graduate with care experience who wishes to become a registered mental health nurse and gain an MSc in an accelerated two year timeframe, the MSc Nursing graduate entry programme is perfect for you.
+If you're a highly motivated graduate with care experience who wishes to become a registered mental health nurse and gain an MSc in two year timeframe, the MSc Nursing graduate entry programme is perfect for you.

 The Nursing and Midwifery Council (NMC) introduced new educational standards, which identified the importance of parity between mental health and physical health care (NMC, 2018a).
 The Mental health nursing field welcomes this and recognises that the lifespan of people with mental health problems is shorter compared to the general population (DH, 2011; Nash, 2010).
 The mental health field will develop a nurse who is culturally competent, empowered and able to work in partnership with service users, their families and the wider community.